jgecko11/20-JuniorYearSecondSemester/README.md

 # 20-JuniorYearSecondSemester

-Attathced is a video outlining how to download, open and run the code.
+Attathced is a video outlining how to download, open and run the code. turns out I actually cant put the video in becuase it is too big, so I will put it in the canvas assignment

 each page does the exact same function just different name